alexsmith540/w10n/README.md

 ## Now point your browser to the <address of the machine you just created> and interact with your favorite API!
 ```

 5, Hack something masterful!
-And/or get in touch with us (Alex Smith or Rob Witoff).
+And/or get in touch with us (Alex Smith or Rob Witoff):
+* Realtime Collaborative Q&A with the developers [here](https://w10nreinvent.hackpad.com/)
+* Google Hangouts with the developers [here](Alexander.Smith@jpl.nasa.gov)

 ### AWS Resources